Renting a Condo Vs. an Apartment in NYC

 How Does an Apartment Compare with a Condo?

-While you may think that an apartment differs greatly from a condominium, they can be very much alike.
+While you may think an apartment differs significantly from a condominium, they can be very similar.

-They can offer similar amenities such as manicured green spaces, shared walls, and maybe even a swimming pool or gym.
+They can offer amenities like manicured green spaces, shared walls, and a swimming pool or gym.

 However, as much as they are similar, the one major factor is how they differ in ownership.